kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 ### Standard

-A API formalized in a specification and implemented by other parties.
+An API that is formalized in a specification and implemented by other parties.

 ### Type checking